sparkflows/sparkflows-docs/docs/tutorials/data-exploration/data-profiling.rst

 * Reads data from a sample dataset.
 * Summary of the numeric fields.
 * Correlation of the fields in dataset
-* Verfiy the quality of data in sparkflows `Data Quality` tab.
+* Verify the quality of data in sparkflows `Data Quality` tab.

 .. figure:: ../../_assets/tutorials/data-quality/employee-data-profiling-workflow.png